Ambassador Herzog: Israel reached this moment dismantling Iranian axis with US support

 Subscribe to The Jerusalem Post Newsletter

-"The support we receive from our closest ally, which withstood the pressure of his war in material and political ways, is meaningful, and we don't take it for granted," Herzog said.
-"Support from the US administration, from Congress on both sides of the aisle, from the American people, and notwithstanding all the noise that we hear outside, the majority of the American people, I am convinced, stand with us."
+“The support we receive from our closest ally, who withstood the pressure of this war in material and political ways, is meaningful, and we don’t take it for granted,” Herzog said.

 Addressing the hostages

-"Some of them spectacular," he added.
+Although “some of them were spectacular,” he added.

-"I don't know if the Israel that we all knew before October 7 can ever return.
-I do know that Israeli society will never recover if the hostages don't come home, as many as possible, alive," Dekel-Chen said.
+“I don’t know if the Israel that we all knew before October 7 can ever return.
+I do know that Israeli society will never recover if the hostages don’t come home, as many as possible, alive,” Dekel-Chen underscored.